lastweek/NVM-Emulator/README.md

 It is impossible to illustrate the Intel PMU in such a readme file.
 For more information about Core PMU or Uncore PMU, please consult Intel SDM and some Intel PMU guides.

+## License

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.